huixiang01/javascript_coding_notes/Javascript notes/Introduction.md

 Multi-nested Function

-Of course, you can do a function within a function but few things to take note
+Of course, you can do a function within a function but few things to take note.

 ```javascript